What is the Put-Call Parity Formula?

 Inflow / Outflow = 0

-Irrespective of the price of a stock on the expiry date, his cash flow on the said date will be 0 while he had already earned $ 17.
+Irrespective of the price of a stock on the expiry date, his cash flow on the said date will be 0, while he had already earned $ 17.
 82 on 1 January 2019.
 It was because of the availability of arbitrage opportunities in the market.
-Very soon, the arbitrators present in the market will grab this opportunity, and the prices of the stock and options will adjust to satisfy the equation of put-call parity.
+Very soon, the arbitrators in the market will grab this opportunity, and the stock prices and options will adjust to satisfy the put-call parity equation.

 Conclusion

-Please note that in a mature market, these types of arbitrage opportunities hardly exist.
+Please note that these types of arbitrage opportunities hardly exist in a mature market.
 Further, the transaction fee and the taxes in the real market may make it difficult or impossible to take advantage of any put-call imparity, if available.
 To analyze the put-call parity, prices of options and the current market price of the stock can be taken from the stock market.
 The interest rate provided by the government bonds can be taken as a risk-free interest rate.
 However, all the variables and the market rules shall be considered while analyzing the put-call parity for any particular stock.

 Recommended Articles